modal-inria/Kernalytics/README.md

 Kernel-powered analytics.

-Kernel methods are versatile, Kernalytics provides a generic computational engine to take advantage of those properties. kernalyzr is a small R wrapper around Kernalytics.
+Kernel methods are versatile, and Kernalytics exploits this property as a generic data analysis framework.
+It allows for easy extension: new algorithms, data types, kernels and optimizations are immediately compatible with each other.
+This is possible through the Gram matrix computation used as a powerful abstraction linking every modules.
+Heterogeneous data sets are supported through linear combination of kernels.

+Current implementations cover:
+- algorithms: k-means, offline change point detection, regression, support vector machine, two sample test
+- data types: real, vector, matrix
+- kernel families: linear, polynomial, gaussian, laplacian
+- Gram matrix optimization: direct computation, cached computation, low rank approximation

+For easier use, Kernalytics is provided with kernalyzr, a light R wrapper.

 # Quick start for kernalyzr